notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 To customize the Function List, you need to edit the XML file for the language you are defining.
 This section describes the structure and requirements for each XML element.

+Function List XML files need to be encoded as UTF-8 with no BOM (see [Config File Encoding](../config-files/#configuration-file-encoding)).

 The `<parser>` node accepts the three attributes:

 - `id`: Unique ID for this parser.